Your doctor will likely examine you for signs of illness, infection or neurological problems and ask about your headache history.

 - Biofeedback.
 You might be able to control headaches by becoming more aware of and then changing certain bodily responses, such as muscle tension, heart rate and skin temperature.

 Herbs, vitamins and minerals.
-Some evidence exists that the herbs feverfew and butterbur may prevent migraines or reduce their severity.
-A high dose of riboflavin (vitamin B-2) also may reduce migraine headaches.
+Some evidence exists that the herbs feverfew and butterbur help prevent migraines or reduce their severity.
+A high dose of vitamin B-2 (riboflavin) also might reduce migraines.

 - Electrical stimulation of the occipital nerve.
-A small battery-powered electrode is surgically implanted near the occipital nerve, which is at the base of your neck.
+A small battery-powered electrode is surgically implanted near the occipital nerve at the base of your neck.
 The electrode sends continuous energy pulses to the nerve to ease pain.
 This approach is considered investigational.

 Before trying complementary or alternative therapy, discuss the risks and benefits with your doctor.

 Chronic daily headaches can interfere with your job, your relationships and your quality of life.
 Here are suggestions to help you cope with the challenges.

 - Take control.
 Commit yourself to living a full, satisfying life.
 Work with your doctor to develop a treatment plan that works for you.
 Take good care of yourself.
 Do things that lift your spirits.

 - Seek understanding.
 Don't expect friends and loved ones to instinctively know what's best for you.
 Ask for what you need, whether it's time alone or less attention paid to your headaches.

 - Check out support groups.
 You might find it useful to talk to other people who have painful headaches.